ld3z/site/src/piggy-tru-ending-book1.md

 3. Not leaving the server after finishing the City map.

 4. Not skipping the cutscene after you escape the Plant map.
-This will skip the ability to choose an ending and **reset everything**.
+This will skip the ability to choose an ending and **resets everything**.
 ```